Ariconium / Kenchester Map

 archaeologists William Stukeley (7 November

-on the later development of archaeology, he pioneered the
+influential on the later development of archaeology, he

 Lithograph by G.R.Lewis dated in plate 1837 published by W.H.Vale Book and Printseller High Town dated July 1838, The artist has made an error in putting all the letter S on the shop signs the wrong way around in the plate but stunning large plate litho with loads of detail . . . should really go back home or to the museum £65 inc delivery Picture image size 42 x 25 cm plus title and margins